jsk537/Jessica_Krook_Portfolio/README.md

 The file labelled ERD_ANALYSIS are related to a project where I analysed a basic ERD relational database.

-ERD_ANALYSIS is the final report including MY SQL code and my reasoning for the way I constructed the queries.
+ERD_ANALYSIS_SQL_and_Report is the final report including MY SQL code and my reasoning for the way I constructed the queries.

 ## GAMING_LOYALTY_ANALYSIS